Creative Commons License 2023 Volume 10 Issue 2

 By carefully examining the extracted articles, the obstacles drivers, and solutions for improving hospital cost management were divided into 4 dimensions for review, and each of these extracted dimensions included several factors: (1) Factors affecting costs: factors that directly or indirectly increase costs in the health sector and hospitals.
 In addition, determining the influencing factors on health costs can be useful and effective in designing and choosing the best measures and policies to manage health costs; (2) Obstacles to controlling or managing expenses: Obstacles that cause the lack of control and improvement of hospital expenses.
 These barriers may sometimes increase unnecessary health costs; (3) Prerequisites for improving cost management: prerequisites and facilities that must exist so that managers and health policymakers can use them to reduce and control costs and improve costs; (4) Solutions to improve cost management: solutions that can be used by managers in any hospital and any area of the health system and control unnecessary costs and sometimes wasted costs.

 As was said before, the costs of the health sector are increasing rapidly all over the world, and the health and treatment system must have a proper structure, competent management with high productivity, and a correct economic vision to be able to use the various available resources.
 Among the solutions mentioned in the reviewed articles is limiting the duration of unnecessary hospital stays [38, 39], which will reduce the waste of limited hospital resources and increase the productivity of hospital beds.
 The next thing is to identify the foci and Cost centers in the hospital [40, 41] because it is necessary to know the places where more costs are spent and the factors that cause more costs to be spent and try to control them.
 In some studies, outsourcing is mentioned as a way to reduce and improve costs [41].
 Outsourcing will reduce operational costs and increase productivity in the organization, reduce overhead costs, flexibility in laws and regulations, and focus the organization on its core processes.
 In some studies, drug cost control [42] has been introduced as an important factor to control and improve cost management.
 In addition, drug management in the hospital and the use of generic drugs with higher quality and lower prices are recommended [25, 41, 43, 44].
 Payment based on dependent diagnostic groups (DRG) can also be considered as a cost control lever because they can economically help hospitals to rationally use medical resources, reduce operational costs, search for the most rational clinical path, and Encourage avoiding large prescriptions and unnecessary expensive inspections [45].
-The next factor to control and improve costs is to reduce errors in medical documentation [40], which itself requires teaching the principles of documentation to the medical staff and monitoring the good implementation of case control in the medical documentation unit [34].
+The next factor to control and improve costs is to reduce errors in medical documentation [40], which requires teaching the principles of documentation to the medical staff and monitoring the good implementation of case-control in the medical documentation unit [34].
 In addition, proper documentation training will reduce insurance deductions, which is considered an important factor in improving hospital costs [41].

-The results of some studies indicate that re-examining the internal processes of the hospital and eliminating unnecessary steps can contribute to reducing costs [35] because it will lead to the discovery identification and elimination of activities without added value, and this will lead to Additional costs are reduced [32, 46].
+The results of some studies indicate that re-examining the internal processes of the hospital and eliminating unnecessary steps can contribute to reducing costs [35] because it will lead to the discovery identification and elimination of activities without added value, and this will lead to additional costs are reduced [32, 46].
 In addition, increasing the efficiency of operating rooms and maximum use of surgical capacities in the hospital will increase income and improve hospital costs [43].
 Establishing a costing system in the hospital [47] with knowledge of the total cost of each activity and details of costs [48], accurate cost estimation [46], transparency of costs [31], monitoring of all hospital costs and its analysis It will improve and reduce additional costs in the hospital.

 CONCLUSION